-Washington DC is full of museums and we spent most of our 4 days there visiting as many as we could.
+Washington DC is full of museums and we spent most of our 4 days there visiting as many as we could (check out this post about all 5 museums we visited).
 We had heard great things about the Newseum and it did not disappoint – it was one of our favorites!

 After buying our tickets (while most of the museums in DC are free, there is an admission cost to the Newseum – but it is worth it!) and watching the quick introduction video, we began to explore.
 The first exhibit we came to was about the Berlin Wall, complete with actual pieces of the wall!
 We had visited the actual wall while we were in Berlin for a day, but seeing it here was interesting because the exhibit talked about how the media played a part in communication between the two sides of the wall until it fell in 1989.